-- Disability Sick Leave (DSL) hours, which are provided by Leidos at no cost to eligible employees; - Voluntary Short-Term Disability Insurance(VSDI), which is elected and paid for by the participant; - Leidos California Voluntary Disability Plan (Leidos CAVDP), which is paid for by the participant; and - Other state-mandated disability or medical leave programs in California, Hawaii, New Jersey, Washington, Massachusetts, New York, Puerto Rico, Rhode Island, Washington, DC, Connecticut and Oregon (beginning 9/3/2023).
+- Disability Sick Leave (DSL) hours, which are provided by Leidos at no cost to eligible employees; - Voluntary Short-Term Disability Insurance(VSDI), which is elected and paid for by the participant; - Leidos California Voluntary Disability Plan (Leidos CAVDP), which is paid for by the participant; and - Other state-mandated disability or paid medical leave programs in California, Colorado, Connecticut, District of Columbia, Hawaii, New Jersey, New York, Oregon, Puerto Rico, Rhode Island, and Washington.
 This is paid by either the employee, employer or a combination of employee and employer.